CS2613-WI24-FR01B/exploration-activity-2-calebcarr77/EA2ReactOverview.md

 React is a powerful tool with a massive amount of functionalities.
 React's official documentation outlines the full capabilities [[documentation](https://react.dev)].

 ## Why was React chosen for this activity
 React was chosen for this acitvity as I beleive it will be a valuable tool to have in my arsenal throughout my programming career.
-Web design is the field of computer science I would like to work in, so this was a great opprotunity to learn new skills.
+Web design is the field of computer science I would like to work in, so this was a great opportunity to learn new skills.

 ## How did learning React affect my learning of the language
-Learning React did not significantly effect my learning of JavaScript.
+Learning React did not significantly affect my learning of JavaScript.
 React stands on it own, learning felt more like learning a new language entirely.
-Although it helped me gain an understanding of importing and utilzing parts of code from other files.
+Although it helped me gain an understanding of importing and utilizing parts of code from other files.

 ## My overall experience with React
 My experience with React was great.
 It was a challenging tool to learn, but highly useful.
 I would recommmend React to anyone working with web design.
-Understanding React will be a great asset throughout my programming career, especially if I am working with front end web design.
+Understanding React will be an asset throughout my programming career, especially if I am working with front end web design.
 I will absolutely continue to use it.